-University policy for the refund of tuition and room charges provides a percentage refund based on the dates of withdrawal and check-out from the residence.
-Students who withdraw officially or who are dismissed from the University for any reason may be entitled to a partial refund in accordance with the established schedule available on the Office of Student Accounts website (https://finance.vanderbilt.edu/stuaccts/withdrawal-schedule/).
+University policy for the refund of tuition provides a percentage refund based on the dates of withdrawal and check-out from the residence.
+Students who withdraw officially or who are dismissed from the University for any reason may be entitled to a partial refund in accordance with the established schedule available on the Office of Student Accounts website (/stuaccts/).